Team

 Adit is doing a combined major in Chemistry, Math and Life Sciences.
 He is interested in how technology integrates with rehabilitation.
 Outside of research, you can find him playing sports with his friends.

-Jayden Singh (Work Learn Student, University of British Columbia)
+Jayden Singh (Research Assistant, University of British Columbia)

-Jayden is a third-year Kinesiology student at UBC.
+Jayden is a fourth-year Kinesiology student at UBC.
 He is interested in research on spinal cord injuries and new technologies in that field.
 After university, He is looking to get into a career in rehabilitation.
 In my free time, he likes playing sports and watching movies.

 Wenqi, a final-year undergraduate student in Cognitive Systems at UBC, is actively engaged in research pertaining to the utilization of technology.
 Her primary focus lies in discovering innovative approaches to enhance virtual rehabilitation, elevate user experiences through interface improvements, and develop novel methods of interaction.
 Additionally, Wenqi is passionate about leveraging technology like virtual reality or interactive robots to assist stroke patients, aiming to physically and mentally help their rehabilitation process.